rauluranga/typescript-livetemplates/README.md

 clone this repository and then copy `TypeScript.xml` in to the templates directory.

-or if you have OSX with WebStorm 10 installed and believe in me, run the following shell script:
+or if you have OSX with WebStorm 10 installed and you trust in me, run the following shell script:

 ```
 $ bash -c "$(curl -fsSL raw.github.com/rauluranga/typescript-livetemplates/master/bin/macosx-install.sh)"